emillal/RISC-V_based_MYTH_IIITB/README.md

   <br />
   ## What is XLEN?
   <br />
-  'XLEN' typically refers to the **X Register Length**.
+  'XLEN' typically refers to the X Register Length.
 The XLEN value represents the number of bits in the general-purpose registers, which are used for storing data and performing computations.
 In a RISC-V system with a 32-bit XLEN, the general-purpose registers would be 32 bits wide.<br />
-  Similarly, **in a RISC-V system with a 64-bit XLEN, the general-purpose registers would be 64 bits wide**.
+  Similarly, in a RISC-V system with a 64-bit XLEN, the general-purpose registers would be 64 bits wide.
 The XLEN value has a significant impact on the performance, memory-addressing capabilities, and overall capabilities of the processor.<br />
   A larger XLEN allows for more addressable memory space and potentially more complex computations.
 However, it also comes with increased hardware.
 The XLEN value has a significant impact on the performance, memory-addressing capabilities, and overall capabilities of the processor. <br />